diananzrn/1800_202430_BBY15/README.md

 * My name is Diana and I am excited to see the result of our project.
 * My name is Baltaj and I'm excited to build my first ever web app.
 * I'm Jayden!
-I'm excited to make an app even though I currently have no idea how to!
+I'm excited to make an app for the first time!

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.